meshal10613/meshal10613/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on Frontend Developer<br>🌱 I’m currently learning Backend and MongoDB<br>💬 Ask me about Frontend<br>⚡ Fun fact I'm a billionaire
+Hello, I’m Meshal, My core skill is based on javaScript and I love to do most of the things with javaScript.I am Skilled At MERN Stack.
+I have a strong passion for learning & implementing new web technologies and standards.
+I’m currently learning Node and Next JS.

 ## 🌐 Socials: